chnm/anthologize/readme.txt

 To add your own cover images, just upload them to the anthologize/templates/epub/covers directory and they will appear as options in the export screen.
 Make sure they are readable by the server.

 == Changelog ==

+= 0.7.6 =
+* Improved output escaping, for better security
+* Cleared some PHP notices

 = 0.7.5 =
 * Better checks for the availability of remote images during export